navi25/cheatsheet/mongodb.markdown

 All the commands for mongodb can be given from this shell

 ## Analogy with RDBMS
-Database in RDBMS is database in MongoDB \n
+Database in RDBMS is database in MongoDB<br/>
-Tables in RDBMS is collections in MongoDB \n
+Tables in RDBMS is collections in MongoDB <br/>
 Row in a table in RDBMS is document in MongoDB

 ## Basic commands